-Girls Can Tell is a line of gifts + homewares created by Sara Selepouchin, featuring her original diagram illustrations.
-What was once just an online shop has grown into a full line of products, available in boutiques, museum shops, and national stores, as well as at Occasionette, a boutique curated by Sara and the Occasionette team, featuring the entire line of Girls Can Tell gifts.
+Girls Can Tell is a line of gifts + homewares created by Sara Villari, featuring her original diagram illustrations, mostly printed on tea towels.
+What was once just an online shop has grown into a full line of products, available in boutiques, museum shops, and national stores.

 Yes!
 Please take a moment to check out the wholesale information page.